 You may recover damages from a manufacturer or seller if a defect in their product caused your injury.
 You can obtain compensation for your hospital and medical bills, lost income, pain and suffering, and more.
 If a member of your family died because of his or her injuries, you can recover damages through a Massachusetts claim for wrongful death.Experienced Legal Counseling for Your Case

-Boston personal injury attorney Michael O. Smith can help you if you were hurt by a defective product.
+Boston personal injury attorney Smith and his team of attorneys can help you if you were hurt by a defective product.
 Mr. Smith is a seasoned trial advocate who can provide you with the aggressive representation you need in your product liability claim.
 He will evaluate the facts of your case, discuss your legal options with you, and work with experts to build your claim.
 Mr. Smith’s focus on client service means you can count on case-specific legal solutions and representation.
 He serves clients at his offices in both Boston.
 Call us at 617-263-0060 or contact us online for a free initial consultation.